 The Town of Georgina is committed to encouraging the installation of public art that reflects the culture, heritage, vibrancy, and creativity of our town through a Community Betterment Grant and a Street Banner Program that displays local artists work on banners in the downtown areas.

 2021 Street Banner Program

-The chosen designs, submitted by Georgina artists, will be placed on banner flags, beautifying the Town's downtown areas spring through fall 2021.
+The chosen designs, submitted by Georgina artists, were be placed on banner flags, beautifying the Town's downtown areas spring through fall 2021.
 Submissions were juried by a selection committee composed of Mayor Margaret Quirk, a representative from the Georgina Chamber of Commerce, a representative from the Economic Development Committee, the Executive Director of the Centre for the Arts and Culture, and a representative from one of the three Business Improvement Areas.

 "My painting of the Great Blue Heron was inspired by the amazing wildlife in Georgina and the beautiful sunsets of Lake Simcoe.
 It is always a joy watching the birds and other wildlife while kayaking along the shores of Lake Simcoe and coming upon a Heron strutting along the shoreline.
 I love hiking through the forests and parks in Georgina, watching the Heron Colony nesting on top of the trees and listening to the sounds of their young in the spring, always having a camera close by to capture a photo that later becomes an original painting."